 Attendance and membership data for all four denominations are fitted to the limited enthusiasm model of church growth, a model that is able to use data and decide whether a declining church is heading for extinction or not .

-The Church in Wales, Scottish Episcopal Church and the Episcopal Church of the USA are all firmly under the extinction threshold.
-By this I mean that for the range of model parameters that calibrate to the data then all resulting simulations indicate future extinction.
-By contrast the Church of England is on the margins of extinction, some calibrations say yes, just; some say no, just .
+The Church in Wales, the Scottish Episcopal Church and the Episcopal Church of the USA are all firmly under the extinction threshold.
+By this, I mean that for the range of model parameters that calibrate to the data, then all resulting simulations indicate future extinction.
+By contrast, the Church of England is on the margins of extinction.
+Some calibrations say yes, just.
+Some say no, just .
 Again there is a clear distinction between the C of E and the others.

 There is a certain amount of “wiggle” room in all these results, but not enough to delay the extinction of the denominations by much.
-If current trends continue, the Episcopal churches of the USA, Scotland and Wales are near the end of their lifespans, and will be seeing massive church closures from around 2025 onwards.
+If current trends continue, the Episcopal churches of the USA, Scotland and Wales are near the end of their lifespans and will see massive church closures from around 2025 onwards.

 Where does this church decline sit in the broad scheme of the churches’ histories?

-There are no reliable attendance figures going back into the 20th century.
-Instead membership figures are used, taken as a percentage of the population of each country.
+There are no reliable attendance figures going back through the 20th century.
+Instead, membership figures are used, taken as a percentage of the population of each country.
 This will allow for population growth.
 The results are compared, on the same scale, in figure 3, from 1900.

-By 2000 the C of E and C in W have similar membership percentages, despite differing attendance percentages, 2.4% compared with 1.6% respectively.
+By 2000, the C of E and C in W had similar membership percentages, despite differing attendance percentages, 2.4% compared with 1.6%, respectively.
 It is likely the C in W, with almost double the number of “members” compared with attenders, has much over-reporting on its electoral roles.